-Atrial Fibrillation (AF) is an irregular heartbeat and is the most common form of cardiac arrhythmia affecting approximately 900,000 people in England, (1.74% of the population).
+Atrial Fibrillation (AF) is an irregular heartbeat and is the most common form of heart rhythm disorder affecting approximately 900,000 people in England, (1.74% of the population).
 National data suggests AF accounts for approximately 20% of all strokes.

 AF can be controlled with drug treatments to prevent further complications, predominantly strokes.
 Anticoagulants alleviate symptoms and reduce the risk of a stroke.
 Anticoagulants may also be used with antiarrhythmics, slowing down or maintaining a healthy heart rhythm.

 As part of the pan-London AF programme, we aim to prevent AF-related stroke and associated mortality through better identification and management of people with AF.
-This will be achieved through:
+This is being achieved through: